wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 ---
 title: The How To Guide -  Sending an SMS With Python, FastAPI and Vonage
 description: This is a how to guide on sending an SMS with Python, FastAPI and Vonage.
-Buckle up and come on an adventure to learn how you'd send a text message to rescue you from a stranded island.
+Buckle up and come on a fun adventure to learn how to send a text message that could save your life!
 author: tonya-sims-1
 published: false
 published_at: 2021-09-27T00:50:14.818Z